drupol/not-a-number.io/content/posts/random/2023-12-23-retrospective-2023.md

 curiosity, with no intention of bringing home a cat.
 The house was lively with dogs, cats and children.
 Amidst the chaos, I noticed a small, furry creature majestically lying on a cushion right in front of the fireplace, observing its surroundings in total indifference.
-When the owner placed the little one in my arms, Izumi gazed up at me, and in that moment, I knew he was meant to be mine.
+When the owner placed the little one in my arms, Izumi gazed up at me, and in that moment, I knew I wouldn't be returning home alone.

 {{< figure src="/images/2014-03-12.jpg" caption="Izumi, the first days at home" width=1024 >}}